Research Fellowships - Space Science Faculty

 Required application Materials:

-- A motivation letter;
+- A motivation letter.
+[LastName_letter]

-- Your CV
+- Your CV.
+[LastName_CV]

 The review committee will consist of members with diverse areas of expertise.
 Therefore the application should be written for a general audience of space scientists and astrophysicists.
 The application will be evaluated with respect to scientific excellence of the candidate (past achievements), proposed research at ESA (feasibility, future impact), and synergies with existing ESA research activities at the selected site.
 See also Further Questions, Tips and Hints

 Inquiries regarding the application process can be sent at any time to the fellowship coordinator.
+The expected timeline for the 2025 campaign is listed below.
+Please note that the dates are not final and may change:

 Long-listed candidates will be contacted early November for a recorded video interview and they will be invited to a science jamboree for an exchange with the Faculty scientists and the current fellows.
-The jamboree will take place on 20-22 November 2023.
+The jamboree will take place on 18-20 November 2025.

-Short-listed candidates will be invited mid-December to a short online interview taking place on 15-16 January 2024.
+Short-listed candidates will be invited mid-December to a short online interview taking place on 19-20 January 2026.

 For terms and conditions we refer to the General Description.